LBNL-UCB-STI/beam/docs/protocols.rst

 1. The PersonAgent receives a NotifyLegEndTrigger.
 2. If the private field _currentEmbodiedLeg is empty or the currentBeamLeg does not match the leg associated with the Trigger, this Person has received the NotifyLegEndTrigger too early, so she reschedules the NotifyLegEndTrigger to occur in the current tick, allowing other messages in her Actor mailbox to be processed first.
 3. If another EmbodiedBeamLeg exists in her EmbodiedBeamTrip AND the BeamVehicle associated with the next EmbodiedBeamTrip is identical to the curren BeamVehicle, then she does nothing other than update her internal state to note the end of the leg and transition to Waiting.
-4. Else she sends the current vehicle an ExitVehicle message and executes the ProcessNextLegModule method.
+4. Else she sends the current driver an AlightVehicle message and executes the ProcessNextLegModule method.

 Household
 ---------